NeTEx-CEN/NeTEx/README.md

 # Change Log

 ## 1.11 Summary of Changes since v1.10

+### 2019.03.15  !.11 Small tidy ups to new value names and to documentation

 ### 2019.03.13 UK-27 & FIXES  *FARES* Fix ___FareContract___ and ___CustomerPurchasePackage___ issues and allow marking of use of ___CustomerPurchasePackage___,
   * Also  Fix several issues and align with TM